kulture56/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 # Pump-it-Up-Data-Mining-the-Water-Table
+**Goal**
-Goal- Predicting which water pumps are faulty to promote access to clean, potable water across Tanzania in the dataset
+The primary objective of this project is to predict which water pumps are faulty to promote better access to clean, potable water across Tanzania.
+The dataset provides information on various factors influencing the functionality of waterpoints, such as the funder, installation date, geographic location, and water quality.
+Understanding these elements helps prioritize maintenance efforts, ensuring continuous access to clean water in affected areas
+**Dataset Description**
+The dataset contains various features that provide critical insights into the functionality of waterpoints.
+Here's a summary of key columns:
 1) amount_tsh - Total static head (amount water available to waterpoint)
 2) date_recorded - The date the row was entered
 3) funder - Who funded the well